Installing, adjusting, aligning, and greasing the front and rear swingarm on the Earles fork BMW motorcycle.

 1. Use a puller.
 Ed Korn makes a good one at a reasonable price.
 Kukko makes a very expensive one.

-2. Weld a bead on the bearing surfaces and they will cool, shrink and fall out.
-Keep the “shrunken” cups to assist in the installation.
+2. Don’t waste your money.
+Weld a bead on the bearing surfaces, and they will cool, shrink and fall out.
+Keep the old shrunken cups to assist in the installation of new ones.

-3. Use a Dremel tool to cut through the race and it will come out in pieces.
+3. Use a Dremel tool to cut the race, and it will come out in pieces.
 This is the hardest method, but it may be the most convenient one.

 Before you replace the bearings, clean out the large tubing well.
-If you have a pre 1965 swing arm, it will have no way to lubricate the bearings.
+If you have a pre-1965 swing arm, it will have no way to lubricate the bearings.
 See below.
-Decide how you want to proceed with adding in a grease zerk, or not.
+Decide if you want to proceed with adding a grease zerk or not.
 Be sure to replace the seals.

 If you look at the threaded end of the axle, you will see a smaller threaded hole.
 That threaded hole is for a puller.
 The axle easily goes into the right side, but when the axle gets over to the left “threaded” side, it may be really hard to get it started into the threaded (ear) casting.
-If you have a “helper” then you may not need the puller.
+If you have a “helper,” then you may not need the puller.
 One person pushes on the axle while the other one turns it.
-The “push” is accomplished by the helper sitting on the floor and grabbing the fork by hand and shoving with a shoe.
-This way one can get decent the “push” needed.
+The “push” is accomplished by the helper sitting on the floor, grabbing the fork by hand, and shoving with a shoe.
+This way, one can get the “push” needed.
 If that doesn’t work, then you need a puller.

 The puller adds some pressure to “encourage” the threads to start.
 You could buy the tool from Cycle Works, but you may only use it once.
 Here is how to make a simple tool.
 Find a long bolt that fits into the threaded hole in the swing arm axle.
 I can’t remember the size.
-Get the swing arm axle all of the way up to the left side where it is not wanting to thread.
+Get the swingarm axle all of the way up to the left side, where it does not want to thread.
 Now install the long bolt in the small hole.
 Run the bolt in all the way by hand.
 Now measure the extra amount needed on the shank of the bolt.
-You need to fill it up with washers or a socket.
-You want the head of the bolt to apply pulling pressure against the casting and that will “pull” on the axle a bit.
+You need to fill it up with a spacer, which could be washers or a socket.
+You want the head of the bolt to apply pulling pressure against the casting, and that will “pull” on the axle a bit.
 Do not add much torque to this puller bolt.
 If you pull too hard, you may damage the very threads that you are trying to get started.
 It shouldn’t take very much “pull” to allow the threads to start.
-Turn the axle slowly and you should see the axle “move” as it starts threading into the casting.
+Turn the axle slowly, and you should see the axle “move” as it starts threading through the casting.
 One sort of needs to turn the puller a bit and then the axle head a bit.
 In a rare case, you may need to go back and forth a few times to get it started.

 How to lube the front swing arm on a /2 BMW motorcycle

-In 1965, BMW added the front swing arm nipple at the same time that they added the hole to lube the rear wing arm.
-On the pre 65 Earles forks, where we added a grease nipple, we did it a bit differently.
-The BMW nipple required a special type gun and was off center.
-Both were easy to overcome in the shop, but not so easy for the owner who does casual maintenance.
-The off center nipple made it so that the resistance to the far side (the right side) was too great for it to get grease.
+In 1965, BMW added the front swing arm nipple while adding the hole to lube the rear swing arm.
+The grease nipple required a chainsaw-type grease gun.
+The nipple was mounted off-center towards the left side.
+The off-center nipple made it so that the resistance to the far side (the right side) was too great for it to get the grease.
 The grease would squeeze out the left side and never get to the right side.
-The solution is to grease until it squirts out of the left side, wrap a small diameter rope around where the grease comes out.
-Pull the rope tight and that sort of stops the grease from coming out.
+The solution is to grease until it squirts out of the left side and wrap a small diameter rope around where the grease just came out.
+Pull the rope tight, and that sort of stops the grease from coming out.
 This added resistance is enough to force the grease to go over to the right side and lube that bearing too.
 Each of my mechanics had a “greasy rope” on his tool cart.

-I would solve both problems by adding an American nipple to the bottom of the front swingarm.
-That way it was out of sight, out of the way of punching a hole in the front cover and had equal resistance to both bearings.
-It wasn’t “original”, sorry.
-In the 60s we didn’t realize that they would ever become a collectors item.
-We just modified them.
+On pre-1965 front swingarms, we would add an American nipple to the bottom of the front swingarm.
+That way, it was out of sight, out of the way of punching a hole in the front cover, and had equal resistance to both bearings.
+It wasn’t “original,” sorry.
+In the 60s, we didn’t realize that they would ever become collector’s item.
+We just modified them without thought.